datadavev/pyTBSHACL/README.md

 ## Example

-Folloowing are run from the `examples` folder.
+Following are run from the `examples` folder.

 Valid data: